A new look into the atmospheric composition of WASP-39 b: Methodology

 We note that the approach adopted in Steps 3 and 4 cannot guarantee the uniqueness of the optimal solutions found.
 We explain the key steps of our approach in the following sections.

-\subsubsection{Pre-selection of chemical and cloud species as priors to retrievals (Step 1)}
+\subsubsection{Pre-selection of chemical and cloud species as priors to retrievals (Step~1)}

 To identify the most abundant molecular species within the expected temperature and metallicity ranges, we start by assuming the atmosphere to be in chemical equilibrium.
 We used the \texttt{GGChem} model integrated into \texttt{TauREx\,3} to identify the chemical species and their expected abundances.
-Elements used in the simulations include H, He, Li, C, N, O, F, Na, Mg, Al, Si, P, S, Cl, K, Ca, Ti, V, Cr, Mn, Fe, Ni, Zr and W \citep{Woitke_2018} with the elemental ratios of the outer solar convection zone as provided by \citet{Lodders2021solar_photo_abund}.
+Elements used in the simulations include H, He, Li, C, N, O, F, Na, Mg, Al, Si, P, S, Cl, K, Ca, Ti, V, Cr, Mn, Fe, Ni, Zr and W \citep{Woitke_2018} with the elemental ratios of the outer solar convection zone, mainly derived from spectroscopy of the solar photosphere, as provided by \citet{Lodders2021solar_photo_abund}.
 For the pre-selection of the chemical species, we have run the simulations with metallicities ranging from 0.01 to 100\,$\times$\,solar.

-In Step 1, instead of simulating condensations with \texttt{GGChem} in the broad parameter space considered, we compared the condensation curves of relevant cloud species at different metallicities occurring in the temperature-pressure regime of WASP-39\,b \citep[see Fig. 10 in][]{Woitke_2018} to exclude cloud species that are unlikely to form in the atmosphere of WASP-39\,b.
-MgSiO$_3$ and SiO$_2$ are condensable species in the atmosphere of WASP-39\,b, according to our estimations.
+In Step~1, instead of simulating condensations with \texttt{GGChem} in the broad parameter space considered, we compared the condensation curves of relevant cloud species at different metallicities occurring in the temperature--pressure regime of WASP-39\,b \citep[see Fig. 10 in][]{Woitke_2018} to exclude cloud species that are unlikely to form in the atmosphere of WASP-39\,b.
+MgSiO$_3$ and SiO$_2$ are the most common condensable species forming in the atmosphere of WASP-39\,b in our estimations.

-\subsubsection{Free retrieval simulations (Step 2)}
+\subsubsection{Free retrieval simulations (Step~2)}

-As input to the free retrieval simulations, we adopted the values of planetary and stellar parameters reported by \citet{Faedi2011WASP39b}; we started with assuming an isothermal $T$-$p$ profile.
-The chemical priors identified in Step 1 were organised into two sets, as detailed in Table \ref{tab:priors}: we define the active/inactive gases as the molecules in the gas phase being radiatively active/inactive in the relevant wavelength range.
+As input to the free retrieval simulations, we adopted the values of planetary and stellar parameters reported by \citet{Faedi2011WASP39b}; we started with assuming an isothermal $T$--$p$ profile.
+The chemical priors identified in Step~1 were organised into two sets, as detailed in Table~\ref{tab:priors}: we define the active/inactive gases as the molecules in the gas phase being radiatively active/inactive in the relevant wavelength range.